amlloren/Pharma-Spending-by-Countries/README.md

 * seaborn : For enhancing the style of matplotlib plots.
 * sklearn : For linear regression analysis.

+## Exploratory Data Analysis (EDA)

+INSERT IMAGE OF ANNA'S EDA dynamic dashboard.

+**To explore the dynamic features download the 1_EDA.ipynb file in our repo.**

 ## Understanding the Raw Data